nishika-lewis/led-controller-project/README.md

 Started FTP server: ftp://pico@127.0.0.1:2121
 ```

-3. Open your FTP software and connect to this address.
+1. Open your FTP software and connect to this address.
 If it asks for a password, it should be `pico`.
-If you've uploaded and files to the Pico before, you should see them once you've connected.
+If you've uploaded files to the Pico before, you should also see them once you've connected.
 In WinSCP, the root directory looks like this:

 ![ftp.png](assets/ftp.png)